What Is a Business Line of Credit?

 Secured vs Unsecured Business Line of Credit

-Pros and Cons of a Business Line of Credit
+Pros and Cons of a Small Business Line of Credit

 A small business line of credit is flexible and allows business owners to control how much they borrow and when.
 A credit line also can be easier to get than other types of business loans and is often is the easiest way to have funds available as needed.